 I remember a ferry trip from Huelva to Tenerife.
-Upon arrival there was an announcement repeated 3 times.
-A translation to English can be something like this: “Passengers with cabins on board have availability to leave them free as soon as possible.”
+Upon arrival, there was an announcement repeated three times.
+A translation to English can be something like this: “Passengers with cabins on board have the availability to leave them free as soon as possible.”
 It’s pretty clear what message polite Spanish people were trying to deliver, but it is definitely way too complex.

 My recommendation is to test the messages in your manual and interface for the shortest message length.
-Probably there is an easier way to deliver the same information.
+Probably, there is an easier way to explain the same information.
 This approach will pay you back, especially if you localize your texts in many languages (we experienced this when localizing BSC Designer).

-In the example with the supermarket, one did not need advanced techniques to find out that people were confused when weighing the fruits.
-It could be observed directly in the fruits section of the supermarket.
+In the example with the supermarket, one did not need advanced techniques to find out that people were confused when weighing the fruit.
+It could be observed directly in the fruit section of the supermarket.

 Let’s summarize some ideas from the article:

-- Focus on the complexity in the context of how specific stakeholder perceive it
+- Focus on the complexity in the context of how specific stakeholders perceive it.

 - If you can say that something is “more complex,” then you can quantify and measure complexity.
 Do it to support your decisions with data.